-The best United credit card is the United Explorer Credit Card because it rewards new cardholders with 40,000 bonus miles for spending $2,000 in the first 3 months.
-Plus, making $10,000 in purchases within 6 months will get you an additional 25,000 bonus miles.
+One of the best United credit cards is the United Quest℠ Card because it rewards new cardholders with 80,000 miles after spending $5,000 in the first 3 months.

 To learn more about the rest of your options, check out WalletHub's in-depth United Airlines credit card comparison.
 This review includes picks for the best United credit card by category, for different types of applicants.